← Back to Blog

 What To Do

-If you are ever worried that you, your partner, or your baby might have sepsis, seek urgent medical help.
-In the UK, that usually means calling your maternity triage number, NHS 111, or 999 in an emergency.
-Trust your instincts.
+If you are ever worried that you, your partner, or your baby might have sepsis, seek urgent help straight away.
+In the UK, that means calling your maternity triage line, NHS 111, or 999 in an emergency, or going to A&E. Trust your instincts rather than waiting to see if things improve on their own.

 Mind & Bump